Alerta CLI

 watch - Watch alerts

-Watch for new alerts.
+Watch for new alerts, continuously updating the display.

 top - Show top offenders and stats